Benchmarking the Non-flow Contributions to the Elliptic Flow Parameter ($v_{_2}$) in Proton-Proton Collisions: Introduction

-This paper aims to illustrate the impact of event plane calculation bias caused by jets and to establish a benchmark for future research, facilitating the quantification of necessary corrections.
-In pursuit of this goal, p-p collisions at $\sqrt{S_{_{NN}}} = 200$ GeV and $\sqrt{S_{_{NN}}}= 13$ TeV (i.e. corresponding to RHIC and LHC maximum energies) were simulated using PYTHIA8.
-The flow coefficient $v_{_2}$ has been calculated for mid-rapidity pions (i.e. ${\pi} ^+$, $\pi^-$ and $\pi^0$), mesons containing heavy quarks (J/$\psi$, $\Upsilon$, the D and B meson families), and direct photons ($\gamma_{dir}$) employing the Event Plane (EP) method, which is applied on the output of 100, 300, and 800 million PYTHIA8 simulated events at $\sqrt{S_{_{NN}}} = 200$ GeV as well as $\sqrt{S_{_{NN}}} = 13$ TeV.
-The EP was evaluated using charged particles with energy $E<2 GeV$ in the following $|\eta_{ch}|$ bins: $|\eta_{ch}|<1$, $1<|\eta_{ch}|<2$, $2<|\eta_{ch}|<3$, $3<|\eta_{ch}|<4$ and $|\eta_{ch}|>5$.
+This paper aims to illustrate the impact of event plane calculation bias caused by jet fragmentations and to establish a benchmark for future research, facilitating the quantification of necessary corrections.
+In pursuit of this goal, p-p collisions at $\sqrt{s}$ = 200 GeV and 13 TeV (i.e. corresponding to the Relativistic Heavy Ion Collider (RHIC) and the Large Hadron Collider (LHC) maximum energies) were simulated using (PYTHIA 8.2).
+The flow coefficient $v_{_2}$ has been calculated for mid-rapidity $|\eta| \le 1$ pions (i.e. ${\pi} ^+$, $\pi^-$ and $\pi^0$), mesons containing heavy quarks (J/$\psi$, $\Upsilon$, the D and B meson families) and direct photons ($\gamma_{dir}$) representing real photons originating directly from the electromagnetic vertex.
+The $EP$ method is applied to 30 million simulated events at $\sqrt{s}$ = 200 GeV as well as $\sqrt{s}$ = 13 TeV.
+The $EP$ was evaluated using charged particles with $p_{T} <$ 2 GeV in various $|\eta|$ bins as follow: $|\eta|<1$, $1<|\eta|<2$, $2<|\eta|<3$, $3<|\eta|<4$, $4>|\eta|>5$ and $|\eta|>5$.
 Therefore, this study has three relevant independent variables that affect the value of $v_{2}$.
-Those variable are $\sqrt{S_{_{NN}}}$, quark flavors and different $|\eta_{ch}|$ bins, while RHIC data show a large amount of elliptic flow as predicted by the hydrodynamic models at low $p_{_t}$, the results at high $p_{_t}$ deviate strongly from the hydrodynamic predictions as expected~\cite{adams2005experimental}.
-The medium-induced radiative energy loss of partons (jet-quenching) has been proposed as the source for the large observed azimuthal anisotropy at high $p_{_t}$ due to the path-length dependence of the parton energy loss~\cite{shuryak2002azimuthal}.
-The STAR experiment results show that the magnitude of $v_{2}$ at high $p_{_t}$ is larger than the predicted values by pure jet-quenching models~\cite{adams2004azimuthal}.
-The same results presented no connection between the energy loss and the path length at high $p_{_t}$ through a comparison between correlations of $\gamma_{dir}$ and $\pi^0$ with charged particles \cite{abelev2010parton}.
-Despite the recent results of the PHENIX experiment indicating an in-plane predominance of produced $\pi^{0}$ particles over those produced out-of-plane, such observations may align with the path-length dependence of energy loss, as reported in the literature~\cite{adare2010azimuthal}.
-However, the reaction plane determination might have a remaining bias toward the direction of the produced jets.\\
+Those variables are $\sqrt{s}$, quark flavors, and different $|\eta|$ bins, while RHIC data show a large amount of elliptic flow as predicted by the hydrodynamic models at low $p_{_T}$, the results at high $p_{_T}$ deviate strongly from the hydrodynamic predictions as expected \cite{adams2005experimental}. \\